 SKSM: What do you think it is about the story that attracts people so much?

-Robert L. Edwards: For startes it’s a story by Stephen King, even people that don’t like horror movies love Stephen King, I’m gussing because he writes for different genres.
-I believe that people are attacted to this story because it takes place in the same Universe as his movie Salem’s Lot.
-From my understanding the characters and events from One for the Road is connected to Salem’s Lot.
-I believe that people are intrigued by vampires and for some reason they love to see movies that are base on Vampires, it’s been like this since the first vampier movie “Dracul” back in 1931.
+Robert L. Edwards: For starters, it’s a story by Stephen King, even people that don’t like horror movies love Stephen King.
+I’m guessing this is due to his ability to write for different genres and connect with the imagination of people.
+I believe that people are attracted to this story because it takes place in the same Universe as his movie Salem’s Lot.
+Salem’s lot is one of Stephen King’s best films.
+From my understanding, the characters and events from One for the Road are connected to Salem’s Lot.
+Likewise, I believe that people are intrigued by vampires, and for some reason, they love to see movies that are based on these mysterious and supernatural creatures.
+In my option, it has been like this since the release of the vampire movie “Dracula” filmed back in 1931 which was based on the 1924 stage play Dracula by Hamilton Deane and John L. Balderston.
 Since then people have always been attracted to these types of movies.
-I could go deeper but my statement would be longer.
+I could go deeper, but my statement would be longer.

 SKSM: Did you have to audition for the part or was it written directly for you?

 Robert L. Edwards: I auditioned for the role of Booth.
 I was so excited that Viktor decided to cast me for this project.
-When he told me that I was booked, I was so excited to be apart of a film connected to Stephen King.
+When he told me that I was booked, I was so happy to be a part of a film connected to Stephen King.

 SKSM: You worked with Viktor Hernandez on this film, how was that?

-Robert L. Edwards: Viktor is a great director, I learned so much from him and his directing leadership.
-He knows what he want and how to communicate his vision.
-He is a very humble and profesional guy.
-Once I found out about his previous works and found out that he is also a great actor I was so excited and he did not disappoint my expecations of him as a director.
+Robert L. Edwards: Viktor is a great filmmaker and actor, I learned so much from him and his leadership.
+He knows what he wants and how to communicate his vision.
+He is a very humble and professional guy.
+Once I found out about his previous works and found out that he is also a great actor I was so excited.
+While working with him, he did not disappoint my expectations of him as a director.

 SKSM: Was there any funny or special moment when they made the movie that you would like to tell me about?

-Robert L. Edwards: Yep, trying to avoid stepping in dog poop while on set at 1 am in the moring.
+Robert L. Edwards: Yap, trying to avoid stepping in dog poop while on set at 1:00 am in the morning.

 SKSM: Do you still have any contact with the crew/cast from that time?
 If so with who?